linode/longview/README.md

 ### Operating system

 The Longview client can be installed on any system running Linux.
 Linode provides packages for Debian, Ubuntu, CentOS, and Fedora.
-A generic tarball is provided for systems without a pre-rolled package.
+A tagged release tarball is provided for systems without a pre-rolled package.

 ## Client usage